not-registered Login to view full entry:

 • Abstract

-As part of the Agriculture 360 (Agro360) program, mPower sends text messages with crop management recommendations and weather alerts to farmers to improve the efficiency of their crops’ cultivation and promote practices that mitigate the impact of climate change on their crops.
+mPower is a Bangladesh-based social enterprise that specializes in technology-based development solutions.
+As part of its agriculture program, Agro360, mPower sends text messages with crop management recommendations and weather alerts to farmers to improve the efficiency of their cultivation of their crops and to promote practices that mitigate the impact of climate change on their crops.
+For Rabi 2019, mPower partnered with PxD to understand the effect of sending voice messages in the local dialect on farmers’ engagement with the recommendations.

-The objective of this experiment was to understand farmers’ engagement with the service when the voice messages are delivered in their local dialect, compared to the traditional Bangla messages that have been sent to farmers during the previous seasons.
-The results show that farmers engage more with the voice message when it is sent in their local dialect, as reflected in the listening rate and probability of listening to the full voice message.
+We tested farmers’ engagement with the service when the voice messages were delivered in their local dialect, compared to messages delivered in traditional Bangla as they had been during the previous seasons.
+The results show that farmers engage more with the voice message when it is sent in their local dialect, as reflected in the listening rate and the completion rate.

 • Status